TLara1/TLara1.github.io/_projects/24_project.md

 \end{equation}

 ## Method of Reflections for Widely Separated Spheres
-We can solve for the flow in the presence of a single sphere, can we resolve the problem with multiple spheres?
+We can solve for the flow in the presence of a single sphere; can we resolve the problem with multiple spheres?
 Yes, more or less.
 The idea of the method of reflections is to expand the velocity field in terms of the ratio $$a/R$$, where $$a$$ is the sphere radius and $$R$$ is the separation between spheres.
 We assume this ratio is small such that the expansion can be truncated at a given order and provide an accurate approximation of the multiple-sphere velocity field.

+We consider two spheres centred at $$\mathbf{x}_1$$ and $$\mathbf{x}_2$$ with the same radius $$a$$ (this is for simplification; generally, the sphere radii can be different).
+We take the spheres to be nonrotating, and translating with velocities $$U^1_i$$ and $$U^2_i$$.
+The zeroeth order solution is simply the Stokes solution for the disturbance cause dby the isolated spheres.

 ### Sources